JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-lifecycle.md

 [//]: # (title: Lifecycle)

-Lifecycle of components in Compose Multiplatform is adopted from the Jetpack Compose [Lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) concept.
-Lifecycle-aware components can react to changes in the lifecycle status of other components and help you produce better-organized, and often lighter code, that is easier to maintain.
+Lifecycle of components in Compose Multiplatform is adopted from the Jetpack Compose [lifecycle](https://developer.android.com/topic/libraries/architecture/lifecycle) concept.
+Lifecycle-aware components can react to changes in the lifecycle status of other components and help you produce better-organized, and often lighter, code that is easier to maintain.

 Lifecycle functionality on Android originally was represented by [a set of callbacks](https://developer.android.com/guide/components/activities/activity-lifecycle).
 Android Jetpack introduced [the dedicated library](https://developer.android.com/reference/kotlin/androidx/lifecycle/package-summary.html)